Photocatalysis: Air Filtration

 Light2CAT was a project funded by the European Commission from 2012 to 2015.
 It aimed to develop a modified TiO_{2} that can absorb visible light and include this modified TiO_{2} into construction concrete.
 The TiO_{2} degrades harmful pollutants such as NOx into NO_{3}^{−}.
 The modified TiO_{2} is in use in Copenhagen and Holbæk, Denmark, and Valencia, Spain.
 This "self-cleaning" concrete led to a 5-20% reduction in NOx over the course of a year.

+Air purification

+Photocatalytic oxidation allows semiconductor materials incorporated into construction products—such as pavements, paints, and stuccos—to degrade gaseous air pollutants into less harmful or more stable substances.
+Titanium dioxide (TiO_{2}) is one of the most widely studied photocatalysts for the oxidation of nitrogen oxides (NOx).

+Alternative semiconductor materials active under visible light have also been investigated for air purification.
+Bismuth oxyiodide (BiOI), including composites modified with graphene oxide, has been studied for the photocatalytic removal of nitrogen oxides.
+Its photocatalytic performance depends on factors such as synthesis conditions, morphology, surface properties and charge separation, which can influence the efficiency of NO_{x} oxidation and the formation of oxidation products such as nitrate.

 Quantification

 ISO 22197-1:2007 specifies a test method for the measurement of NO_{2} removal for materials that contain a photocatalyst or have superficial photocatalytic films.

 Specific FTIR systems are used to characterize photocatalytic activity or passivity, especially with respect to volatile organic compounds, and representative binder matrices.

 Mass spectrometry allows measurement of photocatalytic activity by tracking the decomposition of gaseous pollutants such as nitrogen NOx or CO_{2}.